salesking/json_schema_tools/README.md

 * object.as_json conversion
 * object.valid? validations with object.errors

-Simply use full blown classes or include and customize the bits and pieces:
+Simply use full blown classes or customize the bits and pieces:

 * add schema properties to an existing class
 * add validations to an existing class